delphictech/expo-template/functions/README.md

 Have the `npm run serve` instead of firebase emulators.
 Set the FirebaseConfig and GCloud_Project env variables.
 Include the service-acount.json locally.
+Include file structure to include within the src directory.
+Sort by type of functions for.

 ### 🟥 Concerns or Unknown Functionality